jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

   * `#CatsOfMastodon`
   * `#caturday`
   * `#lichensubscribe`
-* find more examples by selecting Explore/Hashtags
+* Find more examples by selecting Explore/Hashtags

 #### Content warnings (CW)

-* use for traditional sensitive content
+* Use for traditional sensitive content
-* but also spoiler alerts, politics, ugly things like the TFG
+* But also for spoiler alerts, politics, ugly things like TFG
-* also can use for "below the fold"
+* Also can use for "below the fold"
-  * perhaps to make skimming easier for the reader
+  * Perhaps to make skimming easier for the reader
-* some community variations in usage
+* Some community variations in usage

 #### Provisos

-* for now, do not assume your posts are truly private
+* For now, do not assume your posts are truly private
-  * even when you shared only with followers or an individual
+  * Even when you shared only with followers or an individual
-  * they flow through the fediverse unencrypted
+  * They flow through the fediverse unencrypted
-  * if secrecy is crucial, use a different tool
+  * If secrecy is crucial, use a different tool
-  * analogous to email
+  * Analogous to email

 ------------------------------------------------------------------

 ## Boost some things

-* in other words re-posting or re-sharing
+* In other words re-posting or re-sharing
-* no annotations--you can read [the rationale](https://mastodon.social/@Gargron/99662106175542726) if curious
+* No annotations--you can read [the rationale](https://mastodon.social/@Gargron/99662106175542726) if curious
-* this is main way people discover new things and connect
+* This is main way people discover new stuff and connect
-* remember, people always have the option to hide your boosts if they like
+* Remember, people always have the option to hide your boosts if they like
-* liking (the star) is nice but less crucial
+* Liking (the star) is nice but less crucial
-  * lets the author know you appreciate their post
+  * It lets the author know you appreciate their post
-  * does not increase visibility
+  * But it does not increase visibility
-  * it's not a competition
+  * It's not a competition

 ------------------------------------------------------------------